decafjs/decaf-tutorial/README.md

 decaf-coffeescript decaf-jolt         decaf-less         hogan
 ```

 There are more modules installed than we specified in bower.json, but this is expected.
-For example, decaf-jolt caused decaf-jst, decaf-less, and decaf-coffeescript to be installed; those will be require()ed by jolt when we use it.
+For example, decaf-jolt caused decaf-jst, decaf-less, and decaf-coffeescript to be installed; those will be require()ed by JOLT when we use it.
 Similarly, hogan was installed because decaf-hogan depends on it.

 We won't want to commit the files in the bower_components directory, so we add bower_components to the project's .gitignore file.
 We can use bower to install them at will.